robinallaart/simpleclans-PLUS/README.md

 **Simpleclans-PLUS** is a lightweight and efficient clan management plugin for servers.
 It provides a structured system for creating, managing, and communicating within clans.
 Designed for **performance**, **simplicity**, and **modern Minecraft compatibility**.
+It also has langauge support for 30 languages.

 ![### Features](https://cdn.modrinth.com/data/cached_images/4d0a42ba9db618b704c910b50bf6489108e5fb5d_0.webp)